BYOJS/eventer/WEAK.md

 The only plausible solution here, while still taking advantage of *weak event listeners* capabiliity when it's actually helpful, is to ensure you only ever pass event listener functions that are stably and predictably referenced elsehwere in the program.

-In practice, this basically means, **never pass inline listener functions** to a *weak event listener* emitter subscription.
+In practice, this basically means, **never pass inline listener functions** to a *weak event listener* emitter.
 Moreover, be careful even with inner function declarations, if the enclosing scope might go away via GC.

 Always store references to functions used as a event listeners in objects (or classes) that survive beyond single function scopes, or even directly in module/global scope, so the listeners never *accidentally* go away.

-When you *want* to cleanup a function no longer being used, you can just unset its value specifically, and let the GC and *weak event listener* capability implicitly clean up the event subscription.

-Of course, that doesn't stop you from *also* explicitly unsubscribing events.
-Both explicit and implicit cleanup here work together to provide a more memory-optimized application design.
+Of course, if you can, you should *always* explicitly unsubscribe events.
+But if for some reason you can't or don't, a weak-event-listener emitter will clean up your mess for you!